Why Fewer Babies Are Being Born With HIV

 Success, however, isn't even for all mothers.
 Between 2002 and 2013, about two thirds of babies born with HIV belonged to African-American mothers—a statistic that highlights the higher rates of HIV prevalence, and lack of access to testing and treatments, among some populations.

 Overall, though, it's a success story, and it is prompting the CDC and the World Health Organization to launch programs aimed at eliminating transmission of HIV from mothers to children during pregnancy.
-Learn more about how drug therapies are preventing the spread of the virus in utero.
+Read more about how drug therapies are preventing the spread of the virus in utero.